rahulya1807/rahulya1807.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello there 👋, I'm Rahul!
-Welcome to my academic page"
+title: "👋🏻 Hello there, I'm Rahul !"
 author_profile: true
 redirect_from:
   - /about/